port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/installation.md

    ghcr.io/port-labs/port-ocean-gcp:latest
    ```

-# Optional- Scale permissions for a Service account
+## Optional- Scale permissions for a Docker Service account

 The above gives a service account permissions in it's Project's scope.
 You are able to add permissions at other projects/folders/organization level.